Think 3 Million impressions, 500k views, and 20,000 app installs = Good Growth?

 The user penetration must be huge.
 Well, not really.

 Turns out, all of us are stuck chasing vanity metrics that make us feel good but don’t really help.

 If a metric does not encourage action, it’s a vanity metric.
 Any metric that doesn’t bring insight into the true performance in a way where it helps to make future decisions is a vanity metric.

 Pick up your running shoes because we are to sprint away from vanity metrics that keep you busy but never really help.

-First Vanity Metric; Customer acquisition cost (CAC)
+Vanity Metric 1: Customer acquisition cost (CAC)

 Advertised: How much do you spend on marketing on paid ads per user signup?

 What it means: Every dollar spent on a user from serving an ad to them (reach cost) + the incentive (if a discount was being shown to them) + any other costs until the user does the activation event.